Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ## Types

 The following are the basic types of data visualizations.
-For detailed documentation on Data visualization, view the `Data visualization design specs.`
+For detailed documentation on Data visualization, view [design specs](https://xd.adobe.com/view/41b99309-6276-4988-95d6-adbff614ab54-14ea/grid)